AdrianArenilla/CFTIC-MS600-Building_Applications_and_Solutions_with_Microsoft_365_Core_Services/Lab05/Exercise_02/03-Exercise-2-Understanding-Office-JavaScript-APIs.md

 1. Open the file **./src/taskpane/taskpane.js**.

-1. Within the `Office.onReady` method call, locate the line that assigns a click handler to the filter-table button, and add the following code after that line: `document.getElementById("sort-table").onclick = sortTable;`
+1. Within the `Office.onReady` method call, locate the line that assigns a click handler to the filter-table button, and add the following code after that line:

+    ```javascript
+    document.getElementById("sort-table").onclick = sortTable;
+    ```

 1. Add the following function to the end of the file: